AdobeDocs/audience-manager.en/help/using/integration/integrating-third-party/openx-destination.md

 <!-- aam-openx-code.xml -->

-To set up [!DNL OpenX]
+To set up [!DNL OpenX]:

-* Install DIL code across your site.
+* Install [!UICONTROL DIL] code across your site.
-* Create OpenX as a cookie destination in Audience Manager.
+* Create [!DNL OpenX] as a cookie destination in Audience Manager.
 * Place the `get_aamCookie` function at the top of the page, ideally within the `<head>` codeblock.
 The `get_aamCookie` code is available [here](../../features/destinations/get-aam-cookie-code.md#reference_0102FABCC96547DE81DFCA0600BBEFD3).
-* Modify your ad tag to call the `get_aamCookie` function and include the cookie name you provided when setting up the OpenX destination.
+* Modify your ad tag to call the `get_aamCookie` function and include the cookie name you provided when setting up the [!DNL OpenX] destination.
 For example, if you named the cookie `test_cookie`, then the ad tag should call `get_aamCookie` and reference the cookie name.
 * Your ad tag could look similar to the example below.

   ```